sapphire-2112/Connect6/docs/PLAN.md

 ---

-# Long-Term Research Areas
+## Long-Term Research Areas

-The project also serves as exploration into:
+The project serves as an exploration into:

 * distributed systems
 * decentralized networking